 The seasonings for this dish are a set of basic Chinese condiments added to marinate the beef before cooking: Oyster sauce, light and dark soy sauce, Shaoxing rice wine, white pepper and cornstarch.
 There is enough saltness in these sauces and pickled chillies, so you wouldn’t need extra salt.

 It couldn’t be simpler to cook Hunan beef.
 Yet still, you’d need to pay attention to a few things to make it top-notch.
 While explaining the cooking steps, I’ll also highlight some tips to help you succeed.

 With a sharp knife, cut the beef into thin slices (no thicker than a coin).
 It’s important that you cut it across, not along, the grain of the meat.
 This will prevent chewiness.

 If you aren’t confident in slicing fresh meat, leave it in the freeze for 1-2 hours until semi-frozen.
 It’s much easier and quicker to cut a firm piece of meat.

 Step 2: Marinate the beef

-Different from typical Chinese stir-fries, there isn’t any sauce for this dish.
+Different from saucy Chinese stir-fries, such as Pepper Steak and Garlic Sauce Pork, there isn’t any sauce for this dish.
 All the seasonings are for marinating the beef.
 So you don’t need to add any condiments while cooking.